ed-lau/jcast/README.md

 Go back to the data directory and run the rMATS image.
 The -v flag mounts the host directory into the docker container at /data, which corresponds to the visual directories in the b1.txt and b2.txt files.

     $ sudo docker run -v path/to/data/directory:/data rmats:turbo01 --b1 /data/b1.txt --b2 /data/b2.txt --gtf /data/GRCh38.gtf --od /data/output -t paired  --nthread 4 --readLength 101 --anchorLength 1

+Note: Arguments including nThread, readLength, and anchorLength should be customized to suit your system and data files.
+Please refer to the rMATS documentations for details.

 Run the JCAST Python program specifying the directory of the rMATS output as well as the GTF annotation file: